khanlab/hippunfold/docs/outputs/output_files.md

 # Output Files

-The `PATH_TO_OUTPUT_DIR` folder contains a `logs` and `work` folder for troubleshooting, but for most purposes all the outputs of interest will be in a subfolder called `hippunfold` with the following structure:
+The `PATH_TO_OUTPUT_DIR` folder contains a `logs` and `config` folder for troubleshooting, but for most purposes all the outputs of interest will be in subje t folders with the following structure:

-    hippunfold/
-    └── sub-{subject}
+    sub-1425/
     ├── anat
-        ├── coords
-        ├── qc
     ├── surf
+    ├── metric
+    ├── cifti
-        └── warps
+    └── qc

-Briefly, `anat` contains preprocessed volumetric input images and output segmentations in nifti format, `surf` contains surface data in gifti format, `coords` contain Laplace fields spanning the hippocampus, `warps` contains transformations between unfolded and native or 'unfolded' space, and `qc` contains snapshots and useful diagnostic information for quality control.
+Briefly, `anat` contains preprocessed volumetric input images and output segmentations in nifti format, `surf` contains surface meshes in gifti format along with aggregate spec files, `metric` contains scalar metrics and labels in gifti format, `cifti` contains metrics aggregated over hemispheres, and `qc` contains snapshots and useful diagnostic information for quality control.

 ## anat